Category Archives: Comedy

 The Skeleton Twins (2014)

-One of the most honest and straightforward movies in all of 2014 saw two of the most well known Saturday Night Live alums take on roles that were very, very different from anything that we have seen them in before.
-Rian Johnson’s (Looper, The Brothers Bloom) The Skeleton Twins is a movie that deals with mental health, a topic that hits very close to home with me.
-This is one of those movies that is categorized as a hit or miss drama/comedy, but this is hardly a comedy.
-This isn’t the heaviest movie in the entire world, but you certainly won’t be smiling much as you empathize with the leads Maggie (Wiig – Bridesmaids, The Secret Life of Walter Mitty) and Milo (Hader – Year One, Superbad).
-You might spend the first 15-30 minutes wondering when the comedy is coming, only to realize that maybe it not be.
-Best rest assured that you will know right away that this isn’t the Hader and Wiig that you know.
+One of the most honest and straightforward movies of 2014 saw two of the most well-known Saturday Night Live alums take on roles that were very, very different from anything we had seen them in before.
+Rian Johnson’s (Looper, The Brothers BloomThe Skeleton Twins explores mental health, a topic that hits very close to home for me.
+This is one of those movies categorized as a hit-or-miss drama/comedy, but it is hardly a comedy.
+This isn’t the heaviest movie in the entire world, but you certainly won’t be smiling much as you empathize with the leads Maggie (Wiig – BridesmaidsThe Secret Life of Walter Mitty) and Milo (Hader – Year One, Superbad).
+You might spend the first 15-30 minutes wondering when the comedy is coming, only to realize that maybe it’s not.
 This is something much more profound.
-This is a film to be seen for the film enthusiasts of the world.
-Continue reading The Skeleton Twins (2014)
+This is a film for film enthusiasts worldwide.

 Birdman (2014)

 birdamn movie posterFor all the hype surrounding Alejandro González Iñárritu’s (Babel, BiutifulBirdman, I was highly unimpressed.
 Yes, it was an above-average movie.
 Yes, the directing was good.
 Yes, the acting was good.
 But I never felt anything remarkable about this movie, its directing, or its acting.
-According to www.indiewire.com, Academy Award nominations are certainties for the film and for Iñárritu, Michael Keaton (as Lead Actor), Edward Nort-on (as Supporting Actor), Emma Watson (as Supporting Actress), and a host of others.
+According to www.indiewire.com, Academy Award nominations are a certainty for the film and for Iñárritu, Michael Keaton (as Lead Actor), Edward Norton (as Supporting Actor), Emma Watson (as Supporting Actress), and a host of others.
 I know this has been a terrible year for movies thus far, but there are still two months left.
 I still have incredibly high hopes for films like InterstellarNightcrawlerThe Imitation GameThe Theory of EverythingAmerican SniperWildExodus: Gods and KingsFoxcatcher, and Unbroken.
-I am hoping more than a few of these movies can break through and be the movies of 2014 that you have to see.
-So far, I’ve been told that Birdman, Gone Girl, and Boyhood were the movies that would be these movies that you HAD to see.
-So far, those who have said this have been 0 for 3.
+I hope more than a few of these movies break through and become the movies of 2014 you have to see.
+So far, I’ve been told that Birdman, Gone Girl, and Boyhood were the movies that you HAD to see.
+So far, those who have said this have been 0-for-3.
 Each of these movies has been above average (B- to B range), but I will not have lasting memories of any of them.

 Continue reading Birdman (2014)